TheLazySquid/GimkitCheat/README.md

 # Gimkit Cheat

-This version of Gimkit Cheat was inspired by Gimkit Utility by [UndercoverGoose](https://github.com/UndercoverGoose), which was sadly taken down.
-The main things that were carried over from the other script are using Typescript, Rollup and Tampermonkey, which makes it easier to develop and use.
-If you do want to try out the older versions, check out [v1 here](/v1) or [v2 here](/v2).

-Install/Update it by clicking on [this link](https://raw.githubusercontent.com/TheLazySquid/GimkitCheat/main/build/bundle.user.js) while having [Tampermonkey](https://www.tampermonkey.net/) installed on your browser.
+This is a new, experimental of Gimkit Cheat.
+This features a nicer UI made using Svelte, and several new cheats/quality of life features not present in the older version.
+Additionally, it is able to be used as both a bookmarklet and a script you can paste into the console.
+I decided not to port over the dummy account spawner, as it massively increased the bundle size, caused a lot of issues when compiling and was generally not very useful.
+There is still a working standalone version of the account spawner [here](https://github.com/TheLazySquid/GimkitSpawner).

+## Usage

+#### Tampermonkey (recommended)

+1. Install the [Tampermonkey](https://www.tampermonkey.net/) extension for your browser.
+2. Click [here](https://raw.githubusercontent.com/TheLazySquid/GimkitCheat/v4/build/bundle.user.js) to install the script.

+#### Copy/Paste

+1. Copy the script from [here](/build/bundle.user.js).
+2. Open up the Gimkit join page. **Do not join the game yet.**
+3. Open up the developer console (usually F12 or Ctrl+Shift+I).
+4. Paste the script into the console and press enter.

+#### Bookmarklet

+This does not work on Firefox, due to it's 32kb limit on bookmarklets.

+1. Copy the script from [here](/build/bundle.bookmarklet.txt).
+2. Create a new bookmark in your browser.
+3. Paste the script into the URL field.
+4. Open up the Gimkit join page. **Do not join the game yet.**
+5. Click the bookmark to run the script.

 ## Features

-Gimkit Cheat provides a nice, unified way to use different cheats.
-To open/close the hud, press "\\" (backslash) on your keyboard while on Gimkit.
-It will show various menus, which should be fairly self explanatory.
-If you find any issues, please open a new [issue](https://github.com/TheLazySquid/GimkitCheat/issues/new) on this repository.

-#### Warning: This may not work on assignments.
-I have no good way to test assignments, so I can't guarantee wheter this script works on them or not.
+Hitting backslash (\\) at any point will hide the overlay.
+Hitting it again will cause it to reappear.

-### General Cheats
+#### General

-- **Auto Answer**: Automatically answers questions for you.
+- **Auto Answer**: Automatically answers questions in all gamemodes.
-- **Cosmetic Picker**: Allows you to use any cosmetic you want, even unused ones.
-These are only visible to you.

-**Note**: The list of cosmetics is unmaintained.
-There is an input that allows you to use equip cosmetics with a custom id, but it requires the internal id of the cosmetic, which is often misleading.

-- **Freecam**: Allows you to move your camera wherever you want, or even spectate other players.
-Once in freecam, use the arrow keys to move the camera.
+- **Freecam**: Allows you to move your camera around the map freely, or spectate other players.
-- **Player Highlighter**: Marks on your screen where teammates or enemies are in relation to you.
-- **Instant Use**: Tired of waiting for painfully slow bars to fill up just to purchase something minor?
-This allows you to use the nearest thing instantly by hitting enter.
-- **Hide Energy Popup**: QOL feature that hides the energy popup that appears when you get energy.
-- **Spawning Dummy Accounts**: Allows you to spawn dummy accounts to flood a game with.
-These accounts do nothing once spawned.
+- **Player Highlighter**: Draws arrows pointing towards teammates/enemies, allowing you to easily find them.
+- **Instant Use**: Will instantly use any interactible object rather than needing to hold down enter for a few seconds.

-### Gamemode Specific Cheats
+#### Gamemode Specific

-- **Classic**: Automatically purchases upgrades for you.
-Best used with Auto Answer.
+- **Auto Purchase**: Automatically purchases upgrades for you.
+Works for classic and similar gamemodes.
-- **Super Rich Mode**: Identical to Classic, with adjusted values.
+- **Super Rich Mode**: Identical to Auto Purchase, but with adjusted values for Super Rich mode.
-- **Trust No One**: Tells you who the imposters are.
-Doesn't work if you join mid-game.
+- **Trust No One**: Shows you who the imposters are in Trust No One mode.
+This does not work if you join mid-game.
-- **Capture The Flag**: Purchase upgrades from anywhere
+- **Capture the Flag**: Allows you to purchase upgrades and build walls anywhere.
-- **Tag**: Purchase upgrades from anywhere
+- **Tag**: Allows you to purchase upgrades anywhere.
-- **Snowbrawl**: Purchase shield cans/medpacks from anywhere
+- **Snowbrawl**: Allows you to purchase medkits and shield cans anywhere.
-- **One Way Out**: Purchase shield cans/medpacks from anywhere
+- **One Way Out**: Allows you to purchase medkits and shield cans anywhere.
-- **Farmchain**: Adds options to automatically harvest/plant crops from anywhere
+- **Farmchain**: Allows you to automatically plant seeds (assuming you have enough water and energy) and automatically harvest the plants once they grow.
+This will actually plant the seeds in plots that are supposed to be inaccessible until later in the game; the only thing stopping you from using them is the box on top that the script ignores.
+So while you might not see your plants growing, they are still being grown.
+Additionally, this script lets you purchase/unlock seeds anywhere.
-- **The Floor is Lava**: Lets you automatically purchase structures and hide the popups from doing so
+- **The Floor is Lava**: Lets you automatically build structures when you have enough money.
+Also allows you to hide the "You purchased/built x" popups.
+Leaving this off may cause them to pile up and lag your game.

-As of late, I'm not super happy with the way I made this, especially the HUD.
-It's going to be a massive pain to make any major changes.
-Maybe i'll do an overhaul sometime, but for now there are no plans to.
-There's also a circular dependency somewhere inside one of the packages that I'm using, and I don't know how to hide the warning.
-Whatever.
+#### Cosmetic

+- **Hud Customization**: The hud is easily customizable, allowing you to change the color of buttons, menus, groups and text.
+- **Cosmetic Picker**: Allows you to pick any skin or trail to use.
+This will only be visible to you; no one else will see it.
+To equip a cosmetic you need to know it's internal id.
+This is usually listed on the [Gimkit Wiki](https://gimkit.fandom.com/wiki/Cosmetics).
+- **Custom Theme**: Allows you to create a custom theme, or use any built-in theme.
+This works in all gamemodes, even ones that don't normally allow you to change your theme.